Black Women Characters We All Want To Emulate

 We’re in the midst of an industry-wide call for inclusivity.
 Hollywood is finally acknowledging a lack of diversity as one of its weaknesses.
 And it’s about time.

-For the first time ever, the 2019 Golden Globes nominations were dominated by actors and directors of colour.
+For the first time ever, the 2019 Golden Globes film nominations were dominated by actors and directors of color.
 It's a welcome start, but we still have a long way to go.